Lawsuit settled against Powhatan authorities who investigated alleged hate crime against Black teen

 The agreement was reached in December after the parties participated in a settlement conference with U.S. District Court Judge David J. Novak.
 The lawsuit was then dismissed with prejudice, meaning the Chambers family cannot refile the same claim.

-The Chambers filed the action as pro se litigants, representing themselves without an attorney.
+The couple filed the action as pro se litigants, representing themselves without an attorney.

 Attorneys representing Sheriff Brad Nunnally and Commonwealth’s Attorney Robert Cerullo declined to comment on the settlement, as did an attorney appointed to represent the Chambers family.